 You can find lots of helpful information on our website about our housing allocations scheme.
-Housing Allocations Scheme | Milton Keynes City Council (milton-keynes.gov.uk)
+Housing Allocations Scheme | Milton Keynes City Council

 Could you benefit from moving to a smaller home?

 We're in urgent need of more family-sized accommodation.
 If you're living in a Council home that is now too large and would like to move somewhere smaller, cheaper, and easier to manage, we can offer you a generous downsizing cash incentive.